Controller scalability

 Existing installation

-To enable controller scalability on an existing tridentctl-based deployment, uninstall and reinstall with the flag:
+To enable controller scalability on an existing tridentctl deployment, uninstall Trident and reinstall it with the flag:

 tridentctl uninstall -n trident